sc-clmn-io/ThreatResearchHub/README.md

 | **SOAR** | XSOAR, Phantom, Resilient | Playbook automation |
 | **ASM** | Cortex Xpanse, Censys, Shodan | Attack surface mapping |
 | **Attack Simulation** | BAS, Stratus Red Team, Kali, Caldera | Validation testing |

+\*Note: Currently ThreatResearchHub is focused on support for the Palo Alto Networks Cortex platform, but additional platforms will be added in the future, and are being reviewed by project contributors that are SMEs with other security tools.

 ### Technology Stack